 ARTICLE XIII

-INDEMNIFICATION: Each Party has no obligation to indemnify the other for claims, actions, demands, suits, losses, liabilities, judgments, expenses or costs (including attorneys fees) made by third parties arising out of or related to the performance of duties by the SRO.
+INDEMNIFICATION: Each Party has no obligation to indemnify the other for claims, actions, demands, suits, losses, liabilities, judgments, expenses or costs (including attorney’s fees) made by third parties arising out of or related to the performance of duties by the SRO.
 Each Party hereby expressly disclaims any such indemnification obligation.
 Neither party assumes any liability to third persons with respect to any intentional or negligent act or omission of the other party or any employee, agent, or contractor of the other party, in the performance of this Agreement.
+The parties shall proceed under their own respective insurance policies without naming the other as an additional insured.

 INDEPENDENT CONTRACTOR: The SRO shall be an employee of the County, specifically the Sheriff’s Office.
 Each Party agrees to be solely responsible for all matters relating to compensation of its employees, including, compliance with local, state and federal laws governing its personnel, including workers’ compensation, Social Security, withholding and payment of any and all federal, state and local personal income taxes, disability insurance, unemployment, and any other taxes for such persons, including any related employer assessment or contributions required by law, and all other regulations governing such matters, and the payment of all salary, vacation and other employee benefits.